A Roundup of Israel Restaurant Openings in 2021.

 - Chef Eyal Shani is finally expanding around Israel with a branch of Miznon (Not Kosher) in Moshav Bnei Dror near Netanya and the second one in Kiryat Anavim near Abu Ghosh.

-- Naya Jerusalem (Kosher) is the Jerusalem branch of Asian restaurant Naya in Beit Nekofa.
+- Naya Jerusalem (Kosher) is the Jerusalem branch of the Asian restaurant Naya in Beit Nekofa.
 The Jerusalem branch is for take–away and delivery, with a few tables to eat at the location.